 Your Brain Is The Center Of Your Central Nervous System.
 Why Not Take Care Of It?

-Sara provides NeurOptimal sessions in Los Angeles and is also the Rental Manager for the California region for clients who want to rent an advanced home system.
-She's been a neurofeedback trainer since 2015 and started with NeurOptimal sessions in 2011.
+Sara provides NeurOptimal sessions in Los Angeles and Pasadena.
+She's the Rental Manager for the California region for clients who want to rent an advanced home system.
+Sara has been a neurofeedback trainer since 2015 and started with NeurOptimal sessions in 2011.